 If your graph is all green like this one, all your keywords have improved!

-Presenting a chart like this to a client can help improve customer loyalty over time by showing them the stellar keyword performance.
+Presenting a chart like this to a client can help improve customer loyalty over time by showing them the effectiveness of your SEO services.

 The data is also represented in a table, showing the top or average position for the 2 periods you chose to compare.

 In the examples above, you can see in the specified period — some keywords rose in rank, some dropped, while others remained the same.